lowRISC/opentitan/hw/ip/csrng/doc/_index.md

   <tr>
     <td>Generate</td>
     <td>0x3</td>
-    <td> Starts a request to CSRNG to generate crytographic entropy bits.
+    <td> Starts a request to CSRNG to generate cryptographic entropy bits.
          The <tt>glen</tt> field defines how many 128-bit words are to be returned to the application interface.
          The <tt>glen</tt> field needs to be a minimum value of one.
          The NIST reference to the <tt>prediction_resistance_flag</tt> is not directly supported as a flag.
-         It is the resposibility of the calling application to reseed as needed before the <tt>Generate</tt> command to properly support prediction resistance.
+         It is the responsibility of the calling application to reseed as needed before the <tt>Generate</tt> command to properly support prediction resistance.
          Note that additional data is also supported when the <tt>clen</tt> field is set to non-zero.
     </td>
   </tr>